mbamobioma1/my-first-project/README.md

 With a [repository]() you can do the following:
 * Upload your code project
 * save projects for reference purposes
-* host your projects on GitHub etc.
+* host your projects on GitHub Pages etc.
 #### Steps on How to Create Repository
 1. click the plus icon on any of the GitHub pages
 2. click on **New repository**